MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-protection.md

     - **Set permissions**: To define new protection settings in this portal.

-    - **Set user defined permissions**: To let users specify who should be granted permissions and what those permissions are.
+    - **Set user defined permissions (Preview)**: To let users specify who should be granted permissions and what those permissions are.
 You can then refine this option and choose Outlook only, or Word, Excel, PowerPoint, and File Explorer.
-This option is not supported, and will not work, when a label is configured for [automatic classification](configure-policy-classification.md).
+This option is not supported, and does not work, when a label is configured for [automatic classification](configure-policy-classification.md).

         If you choose the option for Outlook: The label is displayed in Outlook and the resulting behavior when users apply the label is the same as the Do Not Forward option.